 Low humidity causes plants to respire more than in an optimally humid environment.
 More moisture is lost from the plant than can be replenished through the roots.
 In a low humidity environment, plant pores close up to prevent more water loss, thus reducing the CO2 they take in from the air.
 Cell death is the next progression within the plants.
 Humidity control is crucial to maintain proper plant health.

-In most cases, however, humidity levels that are too high can result in bud rot or other diseases.
+In most cases, however, humidity levels that are too high can result in

 To keep humidity in its optimal range, you must:

 - Ensure the space is properly sealed and insulated